dazuma/toys/toys/docs/guide.md

     toys args-demo foo bar baz

-Will also produce an error, since the tool does not provide an argument to match `"baz"`.
+Will also produce an error, since the tool does not define an argument to match `"baz"`.

 Optional arguments may declare a default value to be used if the argument is